cygnyx/markover.js/README.md

 Process the heading with this object so that heading can access the utility functions.
-Do the same of code blocks.
+Do the same for code blocks.
 This returns the parser and the renderer.

 ```js#weaveMarked